paulorocosta/ai-for-tsp-competition/README.md

 simulation, i.e., each randomness, a `tour000`.
 During the evaluation, you will be given instances, seeds, and a number of tours to generate for each instance file.

-Note that the RL environment's default behaviour is ``adaptive``.
+The RL environment's default behaviour is ``adaptive``.
 This means that it expects a node as input of each ``step()`` call.
 However, we allow for the environment to be called in the same manner as Track 1 by setting ``adaptive=False`` and calling `check_solution()` as before.